hypo69/hypo/pytest/gemini - set 4/en/src/utils/jjson.md

 * **`tmp_path` Fixture:** Added a `tmp_path` fixture from pytest, enabling you to create and delete temporary files and directories without cluttering your project's actual file system during the tests.

-* **Comprehensive Tests:**  Provided a basic example test for `j_dumps`, demonstrating the creation and verification of a JSON file.
+* **Comprehensive Tests:**  Provided a basic example test for `j_dumps`, demonStarting the creation and verification of a JSON file.
 Also includes tests for an invalid JSON input string as a parameter and a missing file.

 * **File Cleanup:** Added `temp_file.unlink()` to cleanup the created temporary file after each test.
 This is essential for keeping your test directory clean.